OdneE82/multi_robot_challenge_23/README.md

 For the first commits for the navigation algorithm, see: https://github.com/OdneE82/DAT160-SemesterProject

 division of work:

-odne: navigation
+odne: navigation.

-knut: ar tags
+knut: ar tags.

-keyser: communication
+keyser: communication.

 running: